Compliance & Security

 How Group 4 Networks Supports OSFI B-13 Compliance

-Group 4 Networks has served 200+ GTA businesses with managed IT, cybersecurity, and compliance services since 2008, with a 15-minute critical response SLA and 99.9% uptime guarantee.
+Group 4 Networks has served 200+ GTA businesses with managed IT, cybersecurity, and compliance services since 2008, with a 15-minute P1 response target and 99.9% uptime SLA.
 For Toronto financial services clients, our services address each B-13 workstream:

 Technology asset management: Automated asset discovery, continuous inventory maintenance, and classification aligned with B-13 risk tiers.